DragiPlakalovic/HomeChat/readme.txt

 This software is based on Object Server-Client Infrastructure (OCSF) made by University of Ottawa.

 This source code is licensed under MIT License and everybody may use it.

+To learn more about my project, please consult project's wiki page.
+Thank you once again.